-- (g)any measures aimed at enhancing the smooth operation, both on the ground and in the air, of air services; and - (h)the terms and conditions on which passengers, baggage or cargo may be carried by any person operating an air service within, from or into Zambia. - (2) The Minister may make different regulations for different classes of aircraft, persons or property, and relating to different parts of Zambia. - (3) Regulations made under this section may prescribe penalties 10 for the contravention of the regulations but no such penalty shall exceed a fine of twentyfive thousand penalty units, or a term of imprisonment exceeding six years, or both.
+- (g) any measures aimed at enhancing the smooth operation, both on the ground and in the air, of air services; and - (h) the terms and conditions on which passengers, baggage or cargo may be carried by any person operating an air service within, from or into Zambia.

+(2) The Minister may make different regulations for different classes of aircraft, persons or property, and relating to different parts of Zambia.

+(3) Regulations made under this section may prescribe penalties for the contravention of the regulations but no such penalty shall exceed a fine of twentyfive thousand penalty units, or a term of imprisonment exceeding six years, or both.

+PART V

-PART V AVIATION SAFETY
+AVIATION SAFETY

-15 45.
-(1) The Authority shall be responsible for the development, implementation and maintenance of the State Safety Programme.
+45. (1) The Authority shall be responsible for the development, Statistical mathematical state state